4.2 Administration and governance

 The basic principles governing the social security system in Lithuania are defined in the Constitution of the Republic.
 In the social protection system and its regulatory framework social security of youth is not distinguished separately.
 The governance approach to social inclusion is rights-based.
 The legislation concerning social protection can be divided into the specific areas by the functions of assistance provided: low income, sickness and maternity, health care and risks at work, family/children, disability, old age, unemployment function, and miscellaneous area.
 Social benefits and health care services depend on the social status of a person.
 The social guarantees granted are the same to all citizens.

-The Ministry of Social Security and Labour is the main institution implementing the social security and labour policy.
+The Ministry of Social Security and Labour is the main institution implementing the social security and labour policy, the institution coordinating the implementation of the plan.
 The Ministry of Social Security and Labour determines and implements policies regarding social support and social insurance, prepares drafts of legal acts and adopts legal acts within its competency.
 The Ministry of Health Care of the Republic of Lithuania determines medical care policies, prepares drafts of legal acts and adopts legal acts within its competency.
 The Board of Compulsory Medical Insurance, an administrative unit within the Government of the Republic of Lithuania, and the National Patients' Fund are the main institutions in charge of compulsory medical insurance.
 The Ministry of Social Security and Labour specifies objectives of the State Social Insurance Fund and is in charge of activities of the Lithuanian Labour Exchange.
 The State Social Insurance Fund is administered and its budget is implemented by the State Social Insurance Fund Board (SODRA).
 The State Social Insurance Fund performs the following functions: collects social insurance contributions; registers insurers and insured persons; pays social insurance pensions, sickness and maternity, accident at work and occupational disease insurance benefits.
 The Lithuanian Labour Exchange is an establishment under the Ministry of Social Security and Labour which, in conjunction with subordinate local labour exchanges, implements the labour market and employment support policy.The Lithuanian Labour Exchange performs the following basic functions: registers jobseekers; acts as an intermediary in job search; implements active labour market policy measures.

 The role of non-governmental organisations (NGOs) and social partners in increasing youth social inclusion constitutes a key factor determining the design and implementation of policy to reduce poverty and social exclusion in Lithuania.
 The principle of the involvement of non-governmental organisations and their opportunities to participate in the policy process has been entrenched in all documents and strategies on the reduction of poverty and social exclusion.
 Most stakeholders addressing issues of poverty do not differentiate between rural and urban areas.
 Several stakeholders could be mentioned in this context: The United Nations Development Programme prapares various studies (using both quantitative and qualitative research methodology); Among NGO’s, National portal on Poverty issues “skurdas.lt” can be mentioned, where studies, of both quantitative and qualitative research, actions, initiatives and information can be found.
 Lithuanian Social Research Centre conducts studies on many social issues including youth, labour market, social exclusion, migration and rural development among others.
 Almost all political parties declare that they stand for better life of people in rural areas.